Katrinn05/recommendation-pipeline-ecommerce/README.md

 A production-grade, event-driven platform for ingesting, processing, and serving recommendations at scale.

-## Project Goals
-1. **High-throughput ingestion** of click-stream and catalog updates via Apache Kafka.
-2. **Stream and batch feature computation** for real-time and offline models.
-3. **Modular model registry and serving** so any team can plug in a recommender.
-4. **Observability by design**—metrics, traces, and structured logs out of the box.

 ## Overview

 This repository provides the infrastructure and tools to build a scalable recommendation pipeline.
 Key stages include message ingestion via Kafka, feature engineering, model training, real-time serving, and observability.